Hamster: A Large-Scale Study and Characterization of Developer-Written Tests: Research Questions

 Other common patterns include configuration bootstrapping, where property or JSON files externalize parameters such as environment settings, enabling modular and reusable test setups.
 For instance, tests may load property files to configure mock servers or dependency injection containers.
 Structured inputs are also used for database initialization and validation.
 When tests involve external databases, structured data (e.g., CSV, JSON) helps populate initial state and verify correctness, ensuring tests remain self-contained and reproducible.
 A representative example is found in the Apache Phoenix project~\cite{apachephoenix}, where a parser processes CSV records and compares them to query results.

-\textit{Structured inputs and test complexity.} Although structured inputs enhance maintainability and modularity in tests, they can also introduce additional complexity, as reading and processing external inputs often requires more intricate code.
-To understand this, we studied test complexity based on the presence or absence of structured inputs, considering NCLOC, cyclomatic complexity, and assertion counts in the tests.
-Our analysis revealed that test methods without structured inputs exhibit an average cyclomatic complexity of 3.3, compared to 6.4 for those incorporating structured inputs.
-In terms of NCLOC, tests using structured inputs are significantly longer---averaging 53.5 lines---versus 28.1 lines for tests without them.
-We also observed a difference in assertion density: tests without structured inputs contain 3.7 assertions on average, whereas those with structured inputs include around 5.3 assertions.
+\textit{Structured inputs and test complexity.} Although structured inputs enhance maintainability and modularity, they can also introduce complexity, as reading and processing external data often requires more intricate code.
+To understand this tradeoff, we analyzed test complexity based on the presence or absence of structured inputs, considering NCLOC, cyclomatic complexity, and constructor counts.
+Our analysis revealed that tests with structured inputs exhibit substantially higher complexity: a median cyclomatic complexity of 6 versus 2, and a median length of 51 lines versus 17.
+This increase likely stems in part from additional object construction---the median number of constructor calls rises from 2 to 5 when structured inputs are present.

-\begin{findingbox}{9} { Creating structured inputs in external test resource files helps in writing modular and efficient tests for complex scenarios that involve external resources, databases, etc. but it comes with additional code complexity. } \end{findingbox}
+\begin{findingbox}{9} { Creating structured inputs in external test resource files helps in writing modular and efficient tests for complex scenarios that involve external resources, databases, etc., but it comes with additional code complexity. } \end{findingbox}

 \textit{Comparison with ATG Techniques.} The tests generated by ATG tools typically rely on primitive values or simple object hierarchies, with limited use of complex, structured inputs.
 Although some of these tools are capable of handling advanced scenarios involving databases or external resources, they often fall short in incorporating structured inputs such as JSON, XML, or property files.